Tutoriel d’entraînement

 The use of these results is not appropriate to demonstrate language skills suitable for pursuing higher education.

-Application | Current required level | Required level under the new law |
+Application | Current required level | Required level from the 1st of January, 2026 |

 Multi-annual Residence Permit | – | A2 |